lum-ai/odinson/docs/troubleshooting.md

 Make sure you have java 11 installed (e.g., OpenJDK 11).

-# Acess Denied Exception while indexing with a docker image
+# Access Denied Exception while indexing with a docker image

 Error message: